racslabs/rust-racs/README.md

 ### Streaming

 The ``pipeline`` function is used to chain together multiple RACS commands and execute them sequentially.
 In the below example, a new audio stream is created and opened.
-Then pcm data is chunked into frames and streamed to the RACS server.
+Then PCM data is chunked into frames and streamed to the RACS server.

 ```rust